Lived Catholicism Online Conference: 15-16th November 2021

 Lived Catholicism is an emerging notion reflecting the move to the study of Lived Religion over the past 30 years.
 It encompasses a number of other terms, including everyday Catholicism, folk Catholicism and customary Catholicism; and pays heed to the ways that Catholicism is lived through empirical research, close listening, and as Robert Orsi writes, “attention to religious messiness”.

-- To bring together scholars of lived Catholicism across a broad range of perspectives and disciplines.
+• To continue to bring together scholars of lived Catholicism across a broad range of perspectives and disciplines.

-- By using a digital format, to enable more people to access the conference, regardless of distance.
+• By using a digital format, as with our 2020 conference, to enable a wide and diverse group of people to access the conference, from all parts of the world.